WSU-kduncan/s24cicd-RobertDallessandris/README-CI.md

 > [!WARNING]
 > Copy the generated access token immediately!
 It will not be displayed again.

+I would recommend setting up a token as that can be easily revoked if there is an issue or any suspicious activity is detected.

 ### Push container image to Dockerhub (without GitHub Actions)
 [Docker Docs - Sharing image](https://docs.docker.com/get-started/04_sharing_app/)